GPJS – Part 1: The Music

 Mind you, I had no formal training in music, other than the most basic training one gets in elementary school, you know, like, “This is a quarter note.
 This is a whole rest.
 This line on the staff is G.” And in junior high when I was in the choir for three years.

-Our choir director was Louis Hauser.
+Our choir director was Louis Hauser—”Lou-EE,” not”Lou-IS.”
 He was one of those teachers whom the students adored, who would hang out in his office with him just for the fun of it.
 Somehow—I really don’t remember how—my best male friend, Tom Jones, and I became cozy enough with Louis that we were welcome to visit him at his home.
 It was there where another significant milestone occurred in my musical life.

 He then proceeded to open up the world of music to me on the spot with a lesson on chords.
 Nothing’s stopped me ever since.
-I fleshed out my musical knowledge by teaching myself from there.
-Thanks to the graciousness of Louis Hauser.
+I fleshed out my musical knowledge by teaching myself from there, thanks to the graciousness of Louis Hauser.
 But I never rose above the level of amateur level.

 But first I had to answer one big question.
 What story was I going to tell?
 Webber and Rice already beat me to the most important story in my life, the story of Jesus.
 Okay, then what’s the second most important story in my life as a young Mormon?